hazelcast/hazelcast-jet/site/docs/operations/docker.md

 docker run hazelcast/hazelcast-jet:4.0
 ```

-## Submit job to Hazelcast Jet
+## Submit Job to Hazelcast Jet

-We will submit a hello world job, which is available in the Hazelcast
+We will submit a Hello World job, which is available in the Hazelcast
 Jet distribution.
 Download the Jet distribution from
 [here](https://github.com/hazelcast/hazelcast-jet/releases/download/v{jet-version}/hazelcast-jet-{jet-version}.tar.gz)
 .
-From now and on we will refer to the extracted location as `<jet home>`.
+From now on we will refer to the extracted location as `<jet home>`.

 Also, note the address of your Hazelcast Jet instance from the log: